SAF Specification Documentation Generation

 The SAF Specification repository contains a workflow which generates the HTML pages from the JSON and markdown files.
 It is triggered by commits to the Specification repository.

-local document generation (setup)
+setting up local document generation

 • clone the SAF Specification repository to your machine